SergBlitzen/Code-Cracker/README.md

 <br>— Green labels shows how many numbers are in their row or column, but not in place;
 <br>— Left click to increase number, right click to decrease;
 <br>— Middle button to highlight numbers;
-<br>— Label on top of main space highlights which numbers are currently used.
+<br>— Labels on top of main space highlights which numbers are currently used.

 ## Launch options
 For now the only option to launch is to run "main.py" file.